theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/tables-and-views/index.md

 Possible restrictions include poor performance with large tables, limited width of columns, etc.

 To avoid restrictions, install the Theobald Software custom function module /THEO/READ_TABLE on your SAP system, see [Custom Function Modules for Tables](../setup-in-sap/custom-function-module-for-table-extraction.md).

-### Prerequisites

-- A connection to an SAP system, see [SAP Connection](../sap-connection/index.md) is available.
-- The SAP user has sufficient user rights, see [SAP Authority Objects](../setup-in-sap/sap-authority-object.md/#table).